 The days of 5Ks and fun runs to get attention are over.
 We chose an epic, adventurous, and international event: Talisker Whisky Atlantic Challenge.
 We selected a team, partnered with a local university that educates and trains PhD students as well as supervises their counseling for Veterans and family members, and then we began asking friends and family members for help.

 Because we each brought back our own demons from war, we get it.
 Not only do we understand how isolating it can get, and how difficult it is dealing with those demons, we also understand that it is not necessary to suffer alone.
-We have felt the anger of being misunderstood in the civilian world; we have felt isolation in social/community settings; we have avoided intimacy; we have had episodes in public where our actions/reactions did not fit the situation; we have medicated ourselves with drinking and drug use; we have felt the shame of having mistreated family members who only mean to help; we get it.
+We have felt the anger of being misunderstood in the civilian world; we have felt isolation in social/community settings; we have avoided intimacy; we have had episodes in public where our actions/reactions did not fit the situation; we have self-medicated ourselves with drinking and drug use; we have felt the shame of having mistreated family members who only mean to help; some of us have even contemplated taking our own lives, so we get it.
 We also have missed the brotherhood that is formed by intense conditions, close quarters living, and constant states of stress.
 We have longed for the excitement of danger, for the adrenaline to surge again, to fully feel alive.
 WE GET IT.

 Through forming this nonprofit, we have learned that we are not alone.
 We have been humbly shown that this nation has NOT forgotten its warriors.
 We have also realized that we can still have adventures that test our strength, stamina, patience, stress, and worth, while learning that we are more than we realized; that our lives are not over just because our time in service is.